evkx/evkx.github.io/content/models/cadillac/escalade/ESCALADE_IQ/_index.md

 The Cadillac ESCALADE IQ is equipped with a single type of steering wheel:

-- **Circular Steering Wheel**: This steering wheel features integrated heating for added comfort during cold weather.
+- **Circular Steering Wheel:** This steering wheel features integrated heating for added comfort during cold weather.
 It also provides intuitive control over the infotainment system, allowing you to easily adjust the volume, change music tracks, and manage other key functions.

 ### Mirrors